No Time for Housekeeping

 And that should not be a problem.
 Our societal arrangement provides for outsourcing services and products we cannot make ourselves due to the lack of skills and time.

-We defer the making of products and provision of services we need to groups or individuals that are experts at what they do because engaging our time in or learning all the skills required to produce our products and services is not cost-efficient.
+We defer the making of products and provision of services we need to groups or individuals who are experts at what they do because engaging our time in or learning all the skills required to produce our products and services is not cost-efficient.

 And there is no shame in that.